Home Compare RGA vs RJF

 Reinsurance Group of America vs Raymond James Financial: Which Stock Looks Stronger in 2026?

-Raymond James Financial holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Raymond James Financial carrying a narrow edge on profitability.
 Reinsurance of America still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.